jeromegn/quinn-plaintext/README.md

 Use QUIC without encryption.

+Normally, data integrity checks are performed by the cryptography layer.
+As of 0.2.0, there is checksum added to the tag storage to prevent corrupted data to make it through.

 This is not recommended unless there's already encryption w/ the underlying layer (e.g. Wireguard)

 ## Usage